-1 CG Code, Recommendation 3.6.
+&lt;sup>1 CG Code, Recommendation 3.6.
 NB: all footnotes refer to CG Code.

-Annual Meeting the annual stockholders' meeting of the

-Company held in accordance with By-Laws;

-Board the Board of Directors of the Company;

-By-laws the By-laws of the Company, as may be amended from time to time;

-CG Code the Securities and Exchange Commission

-Memorandum Circular No. 19, Series of 2016 otherwise known as the "Code of Corporate Governance for Publicly-Listed Companies".

-Companies";

-CG Manual the Company's Corporate Governance

-Manual, as may be amended from time to time; this Charter of the Corporate Governance Committee, as may be amended from time;
+- Annual Meeting the annual stockholders' meeting of the Company held in accordance with By-Laws: - Board the Board of Directors of the Company; - By-laws the By-laws of the Company, as may be amended from time to time; - CG Code the Securities and Exchange Commission Memorandum Circular No. 19, Series of 2016 otherwise known as the "Code of Corporate Governance for Publicly-Listed Companies"; - CG Manual the Company's Corporate Governance Manual, as may be amended from time to time: this Charter of the Corporate Governance Committee. be as may amended from time:

-Committee Chairman the

-the Corporate Governance Committee;
+Committee the Corporate Governance Committee;

-Committee Chairman the Chairman of the Corporate Governance
+Committee Chairman the Chairman of the Corporate Governance Committee;

-Committee;